Left arrow

 01

-Situated on the ‘Spring Flat’ of Muswellbrook of the Upper Hunter Region of NSW, Australia, this advanced energy project will connect to the existing New South Wales (NSW) high-voltage transmission network.
-The project will deliver 400 megawatts (MW) of power for 4 hours that will contribute to a more reliable, secure and diverse energy system.
+McCullys Gap BESS is a proposed 400 MW, four-hour energy storage project located on the ‘Spring Flat’ of Muswellbrook in the Upper Hunter Region of NSW.
+The project will connect to the existing high-voltage transmission network and contribute to a more reliable, secure and diverse energy system.

 02